-In compliance with H.19, Qwest has identified the following small business subcontracting participants as primary team members.
-Qwest will work from the outset with our Networx small business subcontractors upon task order award for the services listed in
+In compliance with H.19, Qwest has identified small business subcontracting participants.
+Qwest will work from the outset with our Networx small business subcontractors, including Concert upon task order award.

-In addition to the small businesses listed in Figure A1-9, Qwest has incorporated numerous small business partners into a small business portfolio for potential usage.
-As discussed in Qwest's Networx Subcontracting Plan (Volume IV, Appendix 3), Qwest reviewed the small businesses' capabilities to establish a small businesses portfolio for task order issuance.
+Qwest has incorporated numerous small business relationships into a small business portfolio for potential usage.
+As discussed in Qwest's Networx Subcontracting Plan (Volume IV, Appendix 3), Qwest reviewed the small businesses' capabilities to establish a small business portfolio for task order issuance.
 Qwest seeks to maximize small business participation within the identified subcontractors' capabilities by evaluating each task order for small business participation, with maximum opportunities provided in compliance with H.19.